 The world of windows is surprisingly complex.

 Casement windows are usually attached to two or more hinges at their sides.
 This means they can open either inwards or outwards.
-They are an extremely versatile window that come in a variety of different materials.
-From timber and oak through to more modern (though less desirably) UPVc.
-Glazing can be double or even triple in order to maximise energy efficiency.
-They can be decorated with leaded strips or panelled glass.
+They are an extremely versatile window that comes in a variety of different materials.
+From timber and oak through to more modern (though less desirable) UPVc.
+Glazing can be doubled or even tripled in order to maximize energy efficiency.
+They can be decorated with leaded strips or paneled glass.
 Casement windows are a great choice for the summer months.
 They open extremely wide and with a lot of ease.
 They are held securely in place which makes them very sturdy in the wind.
 They fit the Georgian style of décor very well.
 So they are a popular choice in older, period properties.
 When fitted with the right frame a casement window can really add a lot of character and charm.